aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 weight: 50
 ---

-The goal of this chapter is to demonstrate how easy it can be to install an addon on a Kubernetes cluster using ArgoCD.
-The steps will show you how a simple change to the Git repository can trigger ArgoCD to deploy and manage an addon in an automated way.
+The goal of this chapter is to demonstrate how easy it can be to install an addon on a Kubernetes cluster using Argo CD.
+The steps will show you how a simple change to the Git repository can trigger Argo CD to deploy and manage an addon in an automated way.

 In the previous chapter, we created ApplicationSets for various add-ons, but they did not generate any Applications yet because the conditions were not met.
 For example, looking at the `assets/platform/addons/applicationset/aws/addons-aws-load-balancer-controller-appset.yaml` file in your Git repo, the loadbalancer ApplicationSet requires clusters to have the label `enable_aws_load_balancer_controller=true`.
 Currently, your only cluster is hub-cluster and it does not have that label.